Human intelligence: Piaget's theory and Neo-Piagetian theories

 In Piaget's theory of cognitive development the focus is not on mental abilities but rather on a child's mental models of the world.
-As a child develops, increasingly more accurate models of the world are developed which enable the child to interact with the world better.
-One example being object permanence where the child develops a model where objects continue to exist even when they cannot be seen, heard, or touched.
+As a child develops, the child creates increasingly more accurate models of the world which enable the child to interact with the world more effectively.
+One example is object permanence with which the child develops a model in which objects continue to exist even when they cannot be seen, heard, or touched.

 Piaget's theory described four main stages and many sub-stages in the development.
 These four main stages are: